 There are widely accepted but boring ways to move like jogging

 that are really monotonous and require some additional stimulation (like listening to music) to make them bearable.

 Often joggers also talk to each other to distract themselves from the tedious one-sided movement.

-You can do the exact opposite of daily routine.
+You can practice the exact opposite of daily routine.
 Why not move in a way that is not widely practiced?
-Why not just take a different way than other people?
+Why not just take a different path than other people?

 Try to go the other way every time you notice you could.

 - Why not turn left instead of right like you do every day.